Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules: Logarithmic Forms and Local Cohomology

-where $\epsilon$ is the standard Cech differential (and defined similarly to the algebraic Cech differential).
+where $\epsilon$ is the standard \v{C}ech differential (and defined similarly to the algebraic \v{C}ech differential).
 We almost always omit the $\epsilon$ for aesthetic reasons.
-When working with a particular element from the Cech complex we use the notation
+When working with a particular element from the \v{C}ech complex we use the notation

 where $\eta_{I}$ is as in \eqref{eqn - our expression for log j-forms on distinguished opens} and $\eta_{I,p}$ is as in \eqref{eqn - log j-form decomposition into homogeneous parts}.